g-leech/argmin-gravitas/_posts/2022-10-17-forced-association.markdown

 Normal life involves interacting with unchosen strangers for 10 to 200 minutes.
 (Work trips.
 Group projects.
 Chatting at the school gates.
 Chipping in phatic pebbles at parties.
 Client management.
 One to ones with managers.
 Hairdresser background.)

-But is it normal to be good at this, feel ok with this, or is it just overrepresented?
-(How would you meet the majority of people who aren't?)
+(Is it normal to feel okay with this or is it just overrepresented?
+How would you meet the majority of people who aren't?)

 Some number of people just don't go to things; a gentle British expression for this is that they "don't mix".
 For instance, my parents don't mix, much as Alan Bennett's didn't.<br><br>